 However, reducing risk and the impact on your operations is still possible with some forethought.

-Recent reports suggest that we could see reforms to Capital Gains Tax (CGT), pensions, property taxes, and even VAT, but Inheritance Tax (IHT) remains a likely avenue with a number of detailed ideas circulating in the press.
+Recent reports suggest that we could see reforms to Capital Gains Tax (CGT), pensions, property taxes, and even VAT, but Inheritance Tax (IHT) – and gifting in particular – remains a likely avenue with a number of detailed ideas circulating in the press.

-Already, we are seeing many people wanting to proactively reassess their tax strategies as a result, and to plan accordingly.
+Already, we are seeing many people wanting to proactively reassess their tax strategies as a result of these reforms, and to plan accordingly.

 How can I mitigate my IHT bill?